rungalileo/docs-official/README.md

 It'll watch for updates and keep auto-refreshing as long as the command is running.

+## Updating API Reference

+To be run from within `/api-reference` folder

+1. Run `rm openapi.json && wget https://api.dev.rungalileo.io/openapi.json` to update the OpenAPI spec.
+2. Update the `INCLUDE_ENDPOINTS_STARTING_WITH` in `include_endpoints.py` file with endpoints you want to include.
+3. Run `python include_endpoints.py` to exclude non included paths.

+To be run from the root folder.

+1. Run `mintlify dev` to check if the API Reference section is updated with your changes.

 ### Troubleshooting

 - Mintlify dev isn't running: Run `mintlify install` it'll re-install dependencies.